 How to find sheet music

-We have printed sheet music from both Denmark and abroad, as well as some Danish manuscript scores.
+We have printed music from both Denmark and abroad, as well as Danish and foreign manuscript scores.
 We also have performance material for both professional and amateur ensembles.

 Search for and order sheet music

 - Go to search or use the collapsible search field by clicking the magnifier on top of the page

 - Search for things like composer, title or location mark

-- Choose ”Sheet music” in type of materials under limit results
+- Choose ”Sheet music” in resource types under refine results

 - Old printed sheet music and manuscript scores that have been digitised and are searchable in our library system.

-- Self-released albums of a practical-scientific nature, in particular the works of Danish composers.
-This includes the entire Carl Nielsen Edition and a range of other works that have been edited and published by the Danish Centre for Music Editing.
+- Music editions of a practical-scholarly nature, in particular the works of Danish composers.
+This includes the entire Carl Nielsen Edition and a range of other works that have been edited and published by the former Danish Centre for Music Publication.

 Search in different languages

-Please note that the registration contains a transcript of the title sheet.
+Please note that the registration contains a transcript of the title page.
 This means that when searching for something like string quartet, you may need to try several searches such as string quartet, Streichquartett, and quatuor à cordes in order to find the required sheet music.

-You can always write to Ask the Library, if there is sheet music you cannot find.
+You can always write to us, if there is sheet music you cannot find.

 Sheet music in other collections

 Please note that there are also works that are not registered as sheet music but can be searched and found in the library system anyway.
-It might be sheet music from songbooks that are located in the book collections, sheet music from folk music that may be registered separately, or perhaps a few handwritten manuscript scores that are part of the manuscript collection.
+It could be music from songbooks that are located in the book collections, written folk music that may be registered separately, or perhaps a few handwritten manuscript scores that are part of the manuscript collection.

-The collection includes performance material (scores, piano arrangements, instrumental and vocal accompaniments) for many works.
-Part of this can be viewed in the Research reading room, while a number of more recent accompaniment material is available for orchestral borrowers.
+The collection includes performance material (scores, piano arrangements, instrumental and vocal parts) for many works.
+Part of this can be viewed in the Research reading room, while a number of more recent performance material is available for orchestral users.